Nessa-v/Data-Analysis-projects/Netflix_movie_analysis/README.md

 e.
 Short Action Movies (< 90 mins): Only 7 short Action movies were under 90 minutes long.
 This suggests that most Action films in the 1990s tended to be longer, possibly to accommodate complex plots or elaborate scenes.

-Visualising Duration by Genre: A box plot was used to compare movie durations across genres in the 1990s.
+## Visualising Duration by Genre

+A box plot was used to compare movie durations across genres in the 1990s.

-Key insights:
+### Key insights:

 a.
 Action